PAINTED PONIES ART WALK & AUCTION

 painted Ponies art Walk & Auction

 Celebrate the artistry, creativity, and community spirit of Southern Pines with the Carolina Horse Park’s Painted Ponies Art Walk & Auction!
-Starting February 1, 2025 through April 1, 2025, 16 life-sized Painted Ponies will grace Broad Street, each uniquely designed by local artists and sponsored by area businesses and residents.
+Along Broad Street from February, March and part of April, the Painted Ponies will grace Broad Street, each uniquely designed by local artists and sponsored by area businesses and residents.
 This free, family-friendly art walk is the perfect way to explore Southern Pines while supporting a great cause.

 View this year’s ponies at the bottom of the page!